-On the other hand, some balance transfer cards may charge slightly higher introductory rates and no balance transfer fees.
+It’s also important to note that some balance transfer cards may charge slightly higher introductory APRs and no balance transfer fees.
 So do your research, read the fine print and weigh your options carefully.

 How Long Is the Introductory Offer?